Unity-Technologies/DracoUnity/Documentation~/use-case-encoding.md

 ### Optimize and tweak

+[EncodeMesh](xref:Draco.Encode.DracoEncoder.EncodeMesh*)'s optional [`quantization`](xref:Draco.Encode.QuantizationSettings) and [speed](xref:Draco.Encode.SpeedSettings) parameters offers many ways to customize the encoding process.

 #### Speed parameters

-The parameters `encodingSpeed` and `decodingSpeed` allow you to tweak the tradeoff between resulting data size in bytes and encoding/decoding speed by turning on/off different compression features.
+The settings [`encodingSpeed`](xref:Draco.Encode.SpeedSettings.encodingSpeed) and [`decodingSpeed`](xref:Draco.Encode.SpeedSettings.decodingSpeed) allow you to tweak the tradeoff between resulting data size in bytes and encoding/decoding speed by turning on/off different compression features.
 In general, the lowest setting, 0, will have the most compression but worst speed.
 10 will have the least compression, but best speed.

 #### Quantization settings